Glenn Stok researches health-related issues that he experiences, and shares that knowledge to familiarize those with similar concerns.

 When my family doctor read the clinical report of the MRI, he told me that the nerves in my neck that the herniated discs were pressing against might have caused my hand to get numb.
 He said that it’s possible I may never have had carpal tunnel syndrome.

 A herniated disc in the C6 or C7 nerve roots of the cervical spine can pinch the nerves leading to the median nerve that passes through the carpal tunnel.
 But my hand doctor never examined that.

-Well, that explains why the numbness started reoccurring.
+Well, that explains why the numbness started reoccurring after the surgery.

-I asked my doctor why it got better after the surgery if it was my neck causing the problem.
+I asked my doctor why it got better initially if it was my neck causing the problem.
 He asked me if I was sleeping differently since then.
 I slept with a huge pillow that they gave me after the surgery to hold my hand up while sleeping.
 That got me accustomed to sleeping on my back, and I continued sleeping that way ever since.